 The peer review process

 The peer review system is remarkably similar across many disciplines, including all disciplines of science.
 It operates as follows.
 When a researcher (or team of researchers) completes a research project, the authors document their methodology, results and analysis in a manuscript, which is then submitted to a journal or refereed conference for peer review.
-The editor (if sent to a journal) or papers chair (if sent to a conference) then privately distributes the manuscript, electronically in most cases, to at least three other persons, chosen due to their knowledge and expertise in the manuscript's topic.
-In selecting referees, editors typically take pains to avoid persons who are at the same institution or who otherwise may have a significant conflict of interest, either professionally or financially, with the manuscript's authors.
+The editor (if sent to a journal) or papers chair (if sent to a conference) then privately distributes the manuscript, electronically in most cases, to at least three other persons, chosen because of their knowledge and expertise in the manuscript's particular topic.
+In selecting referees, editors typically take pains to avoid persons who are in the same organization as one of the authors, or who otherwise might have a significant conflict of interest, professionally or financially, with the manuscript's authors.
 These anonymous referees rate the paper on criteria such as:

 - Relevance to the journal or conference's charter.
-If the topic of the manuscript is judged not appropriate for the venue to which it was submitted, it may be rejected without serious review of its contents.
+If the topic of the manuscript is judged not appropriate for the venue to which it was submitted, it may be rejected without any further review of its contents.

 - Clarity of exposition.
 Most international scholarly research papers, and virtually 100% of scientific papers, are now written in English, which is the de facto universal language for research.
 A manuscript submitted to a journal should be written with the highest quality English prose, which often is a challenge, particularly for the growing community of international, non-native-English-speaking scientists.
 If the manuscript is murkily written, or if it has too many English errors, it may be rejected for this reason alone.

 - Objectivity of style.
 Research papers must be written in a highly objective, modest, almost self-effacing style, openly acknowledging both sides of underlying issues.
-If referees of a submitted manuscript find any bluster, hyperbole, chest-thumping, prejudice, unprofessional criticisms of other researchers or their work, or other indications that the authors are not approaching their material in an entirely objective fashion, the manuscript will be rejected immediately.
+If editors or referees of a submitted manuscript find any bluster, hyperbole, chest-thumping, prejudice, unprofessional criticisms of other researchers or their work, or any other indications that the authors are not approaching their material with an entirely objective mindset, the manuscript will be rejected immediately.

 - Acknowledgement of prior work.
 It is essential that the authors of the manuscript exhibit that they are fully familiar with the state-of-the-art research in the field, and have properly credited related work.
 Indeed, deficient documentation of prior work on the authors' topic is one of the most common reasons for rejection.
 Authors may choose to differ with the conclusions of earlier works, but if so they must explain in detail why they believe the earlier works were faulty or incomplete.
-Sweeping dismissals of previous research, especially when the manuscript does not back up these claims up with very compelling data and analysis, are usually seen as evidence that the authors are not qualified to be addressing the issue in question.
+Sweeping dismissals of previous research, especially in the absence of very compelling data and analysis, are usually seen as evidence that the authors are not really qualified to be addressing the issue in question.

 - Freedom from plagiarism.
 The usage of other researchers' text or ideas without explicit citation is considered a serious breach of ethics in all fields of research, and, in most cases, is immediate cause for rejection.
 In sufficiently egregious cases, the authors may be permanently banished from the journal or conference to which their manuscript was submitted.
 Nowadays leading journals and conferences employ sophisticated plagiarism-detecting software, which often can detect overlap of even a few consecutive words of text with previously published papers.
-Along this line, it is generally considered inappropriate for authors to include text from their own earlier papers, except for introductory material -- each paper must include significant new material.
+Along this line, it is generally considered inappropriate for authors to include more than a modest amount of text from their own earlier papers, as in introductory material.
+The submitted paper must include significant new material.

 - Theoretical background.
 The authors must lay a firm theoretical foundation for their work.
 What precisely is the theory or principle that is to be tested or analyzed?
 What is the proposed methodology to test the theory?

 - Experimental procedures and data analysis.
-In scientific research papers, this portion of the manuscript is often scrutinized the most carefully of all.
-If the experimental procedures are sloppy or poorly documented, the manuscript may be rejected regardless of its other merits.
-And similar standards apply in other fields, which may employ other types of analysis.
+In scientific research papers, this portion of the manuscript is typically scrutinized the most carefully of all.
+If the mathematical arguments and/or experimental procedures are sloppy, poorly documented or insufficiently focused on testing the hypothesis in question, the manuscript may be rejected regardless of its other merits.

 - Statistical methods.
-Given the importance of quantitative data in modern science, it is essential that the researchers use the very best statistical methods appropriate for their research, and many researchers nowadays take courses in statistical methods as part of their training.
-Even researchers in other fields of study, such as history, religion, psychology, art or literature, are, increasingly, employing statistical methods in their work.
+Given the importance of quantitative data in modern science, it is essential that the researchers use the most appropriate statistical methods appropriate for their research.
+For example, most researchers nowadays take rigorous courses in statistical methods as part of their training.
+Even researchers in nonscientific fields of study such as history, religion, psychology, art or literature, are, increasingly, employing statistical methods in their work.

 - Originality and importance.
-Even if all of the above items are satisfactory, if the manuscript's results are judged not particularly useful or important to the field, the manuscript may be rejected.
+Even if all of the above items are satisfactory, if the manuscript's results are simply judged as not particularly useful or important to the field, the manuscript may be rejected.

-When the editor (or chair) receives these reports, he/she decides whether: (a) to accept the manuscript as-is, (b) to accept the manuscript, provided that some relatively minor items identified by the referees are corrected, (c) not to accept the paper as-is, but to reconsider if some relatively significant items are corrected or improved, or (d) to reject the manuscript.
+When the editor (or chair) receives these reports, he/she decides whether: (a) to accept the manuscript as-is, (b) to accept the manuscript, provided that some relatively minor items identified by the referees are corrected or revised, (c) not to accept the paper as-is, but to reconsider if some relatively significant items are corrected or revised, or (d) to reject the manuscript outright.
 For many scientific journals and conferences, fewer than 25% of submissions are initially accepted or accepted pending minor revision.
-The others are rejected, require major revision (sometimes more than once), are subsequently submitted to another, more relevant journal or conference, or are never formally published.
+Others are rejected, require major revision (sometimes more than once), are subsequently submitted to another journal or conference, or are never formally published.

 In spite of these daunting obstacles, hundreds of thousands of peer-reviewed articles are published each year in many thousands of journals and conference proceedings.
 This massive and rapidly growing body of work constitutes the core of what is properly referred to as modern scientific and secular scholarship.

 Note that the process of anonymous peer review helps to keep the world of research free from "cronyism" and related ills.
 A manuscript submitted by a Nobel Laureate may be reviewed by a lowly postdoctoral researcher, and, if found wanting for one of the reasons listed above, the manuscript may well be rejected.
-It is important to point out that it is not sufficient for a referee or editor to reject a manuscript merely because he/she does not like the results -- solid, defensible reasons must be provided.
-And there is no "conspiracy" to block papers with certain types of results or conclusions (see Conspiracy).
+It is important to point out that it is not appropriate for a referee or editor to reject a manuscript merely because he or she does not like the results -- solid, defensible reasons must be provided.
+And there are safeguards to ensure that there is no "conspiracy" in the research specialty to block papers with certain types of results or conclusions (see Conspiracy).

 Is the process of peer review foolproof?

 Obviously the process of peer review is not foolproof -- no human endeavor could ever be foolproof.
 Some highly questionable papers have been published, and some important papers were initially rejected.
-For example, as of the present date there is growing concern that research funded by pharmaceutical companies is often not fully objective, and, in any case, that the medical research community must be much more careful in peer review of such work [Seife2012].
+As a single example, there is growing concern that research funded by pharmaceutical companies is often not fully objective, and, in any case, that the medical research community must be much more careful in peer review of such work [Seife2012].

 Indeed, the need for the biomedical arena in particular to tighten its standards was underscored rather dramatically by a recent Sokal-like hoax, as described in a October 2013 Science article [Bohannon2013].
 Science journalist John Bohannon constructed a spoof paper describing the anticancer properties of a substance extracted from lichen.
 The article had major flaws, from a scientific standpoint -- for example, the effect of the substance was modest and essentially identical over five orders of magnitude of concentration, which to an experienced reviewer would have been immediate grounds to suspect the methodology and conclusions.
 What's more, there was no indication that the trials had been done with proper experimental safeguards for a human trial.
 The text, written by Bohannon, had been translated by Google to French, and then back to English, to give it the feel of a third-world author.